Jack Zduriencik

-John A. “Jack” Zduriencik (/zɜrˈɛnsɪk/; born January 11, 1951) is an American radio broadcaster and former professional baseball executive, scout, and player.
+John A. Zduriencik (/zɜrˈɛnsɪk/; born January 11, 1951) is an American radio broadcaster and former professional baseball executive, scout, and player.
 He currently works as a radio host for KDKA-FM, which is affiliated with the Pittsburgh Pirates.
 He also served as the general manager of the Seattle Mariners from 2008 until 2015.

 Career

 Zduriencik began his career in professional baseball as a second baseman in the Chicago White Sox farm system.
-From 1973 to 1974, he spent time playing for both the Gulf Coast White Sox and the Appleton Foxes.
+From 1973 to 1974, he spent time playing for both the Gulf Coast League White Sox and the Appleton Foxes.

 Following his playing career, Zduriencik spent several years as a coach for both baseball and football.
-His coaching tour included stops at Austin Peay State University (1975–77), Clairton High School (PA, 1977–80), and Tarpon Springs High School (FL, 1980–82).
+His coaching tour included stops at Austin Peay State University (1975–77), Clairton High School (Pennsylvania, 1977–80), and Tarpon Springs High School (Florida, 1980–82).

 Zduriencik returned to professional baseball in 1983.
 Successive roles involving scouting and player development comprised most of the next two-plus decades of his experience, as he spent time in the positions of: